-Contents Page

-1 Introduction 3
+1. Introduction.....
+3

-2 Where to find information about the Blue Badge scheme 4
+2. Where to find information about the Blue Badge scheme 4

-3 Apply for a Blue Badge 5
+3. Apply for a Blue Badge 5

-4 Blue Badge eligibility criteria: • Type 1: eligible without further assessment - automatic qualification (page 6) • Type 2: eligible subject to further assessment (page 7) 6 - 9
+4. Blue Badge eligibility criteria.....
+6

+Type 1: Eligible without further assessment: automatic qualification 6
-5 When a Blue Badge is issued: • Period of issue (page 9) • Re - applications (page 9) • Replacement of damaged lost and stolen badges (page 10) • Badge holder duty to return badges to the council (page 11) • Fraud and misuse - withdrawing a Blue Badge (page 12) 9 - 12

-6 When an application for a Blue Badge is declined: • Grounds for not issuing a Blue Badge (page 13) • Informing the applicant why their application has been declined (page 13) • Right to request a review of the decline decision (page 13) • Right to re-apply for a Blue Badge (page 14) 13 - 14

-7 Using the Blue Badge outside Gloucestershire 15

-8 Visitors to Gloucestershire 15

-9 Records and monitoring 16
+Type 2: Eligible subject to further assessment.....
+7

+Organisations.....
+8

+5. When a Blue Badge is issued.....
+9

+Period of issue 9

+Re - applications 9

+Replacement of damaged lost and stolen badges 10

+Badge holder duty to return Blue Badges to the council 11

+Fraud and misuse - withdrawing a blue badge.....
+11

+6. When an application for a Blue Badge is declined.....
+12

+Grounds for not issuing a Blue Badge 12

+Informing the applicant why their application has been declined 13

+Right to request a review of the decline decision 13

+Right to re-apply for a Blue Badge 14

-10 Concerns and complaints 16
+11. Concerns and complaints 16

+Appealing against a decline decision 16

+Raising concerns about other matters 16

-11 Policy review 16
+12. Policy review 16

-Appendices: Extracts from the Department for Transport Blue Badge scheme local authority guidance (England) updated May 2022

-1 Eligibility criteria 17 - 19
+Appendix 1: Blue Badge eligibility criteria.....
+17

-2 Assessing applications for people who while walking are at risk of serious harm or who pose risk of serious harm to other people - non-visible ('hidden') disabilities 20 - 21
+Appendix 2: Assessing applications for people who while walking are at risk of serious harm or who pose risk of serious harm to other people - non-visible ('hidden') disabilities 20

-3 Blue Badge scheme relevant legislation 22
+Appendix 3: Blue Badge Scheme Relevant legislation.....
+22